viking-saver/windows-itpro-docs/windows/deployment/do/mcc-enterprise-appendix.md

 For more information on Azure IoT Edge, see the [Azure IoT Edge documentation](/azure/iot-edge/about-iot-edge).

-## Routing local Windows clients to an Connected Cache
+## Routing local Windows clients to a Connected Cache

 ### Get the IP address of your Connected Cache using ifconfig